Close Confidently.

 rx-only-logo

-Indications: The Perclose™ ProStyle™ Suture-Mediated Closure and Repair (SMCR) System is indicated for the percutaneous delivery of suture for closing the common femoral artery and vein access sites of patients who have undergone diagnostic or interventional catheterization procedures.
+The Perclose™ ProStyle™ Suture-Mediated Closure and Repair System is indicated for the percutaneous delivery of suture for closing the common femoral artery and vein access sites of patients who have undergone diagnostic or interventional catheterization procedures.

 The Perclose™ ProStyle™ SMCR System is used without or, if required, with adjunctive manual compression.

 For access sites in the common femoral artery using 5F to 21F sheaths.
+For arterial sheath sizes greater than 8F, at least two devices and the pre-close technique are required.

-For arterial and venous sheath sizes greater than 8F, at least two devices and the pre-close technique are required.
+For access sites in the common femoral vein using 5F to 24F sheaths.
+For venous sheath sizes greater than 14F, at least two devices and the pre-close technique are required.

-CAUTION: Federal law restricts this medical device to sale by or on the order of a physician (or allied healthcare professionals, authorized by, or under the direction of, such physicians) who is trained in diagnostic and / or interventional catheterization procedures and who has been trained by an authorized representative of Abbott.
+Federal law restricts this medical device to sale by or on the order of a physician (or allied healthcare professionals, authorized by, or under the direction of, such physicians) who is trained in diagnostic and / or interventional catheterization procedures and who has been trained by an authorized representative of Abbott.

 Prior to use, the operator must review the Instructions for Use and be familiar with the deployment techniques associated with the use of this device.